Flower7C3/wp-html-compression/readme.txt

 = Will this plugin slow down my page load times? =

 Yes, slightly.
-While you should be using **[WP Super Cache](http://wordpress.org/extend/plugins/wp-super-cache/)** anyway, that will correct the issue.
+While you should be using **[WP Super Cache](http://wordpress.org/extend/plugins/wp-super-cache/)** anyway, it will correct the issue.

 = Will Internet Explorer conditional comments be removed? =

 No.

-= I have invalid HTML, will this cause an issue? =
+= Will having invalid HTML cause an issue? =

-Probably.
+Probably, however WordPress does a pretty good job of correcting invalid markup.
+But honestly, it's your job to make sure that your code doesn't suck.

 = How do I mark areas that should not be compressed? =

 While &lt;pre&gt;, &lt;textarea&gt; and &lt;script&gt; tags are automatically left uncompressed, you can designate any code to be exempted from compression.
 Simply drop your content between a pair of `<!--wp-html-compression no compression-->` comment tags.
 A picture is worth a thousand words; so, check the **[screenshots](http://wordpress.org/extend/plugins/wp-html-compression/screenshots/)**.

-= I'd like to compress the contents of &lt;script&gt; tags.
-Can I do this? =
+= How do I compress the contents of &lt;script&gt; tags? =

 Until a settings page is created, you'll have to edit the file from the "Plugins" menu in the WordPress admin.
 Look for the `$compress_js` variable and set it to `true`.

 = Are you or have you thought of using HTML Tidy? =

 Since not every WordPress server supports the installation of PHP extensions, this plugin does not currently make use of HTML Tidy.
-However, future releases might.
+However, future releases may do so.

-= Will this work for WordPress version x.x.x? =
+= Will this plugin work for WordPress version x.x.x? =

 This plugin has only been tested with versions of WordPress as early as 2.8.4.
 For anything older, you'll have to see for yourself.

+= Why do you only support a minimum of PHP 5.2? =

+It offers substantial improvements over earlier PHP 5 releases, and WordPress 3.1 will not be supporting anything less.

 == Screenshots ==